sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ## Input file formats

 sourmash supports a variety of different storage formats for sketches (see [sourmash docs](https://sourmash.readthedocs.io/en/latest/command-line.html#choosing-signature-output-formats)), and the branchwater plugin works with some (but not all) of them.
-Branchwater _also_ supports an additional database type, a RocksDB-based inverted index, that is not (yet) supported natively by sourmash (through v4.8.11).

 **We recommend using zip files or standalone manifest CSVs pointing to zip files whenever you need to provide multiple sketches.**